 A few things make TV mounting in NYC more expensive than the national average:

 Umbrella insurance.
 New York requires technicians to carry general liability and umbrella insurance to work in most buildings.
-Umbrella insurance is expensive — and that cost gets passed into every job.
+Umbrella insurance is expensive — and that cost gets built into every job.
 This is why NYC mounting prices are higher than what you'll see in national guides.
 It's also why you should be wary of anyone quoting significantly below market — they may not be properly insured.

 Two honest tips: